LivingTribunal18/Livingtribunal18/README.md

 # Hi there xD

-## Here is something about my work :paperclip:
+## Here is something about my work :triangular_ruler:

 >🔭 I’m working on **Innet Corp** as a Frontend Developer